abdnh/tdk2dict/README.md

   --end END      stop importing before the entry with the specified index
 ```

+## Download

+If you want all the dictionary data, you can just download pre-generated files from the [releases page](https://github.com/abdnh/tdk2dict/releases/).

 ## TODO

 Currently definitions, example sentences, and properties are imported.
 Maybe there are other useful info to import?